 Requesting examination for standard patent applications

 After submitting the standard patent application you must request examination within 5 years of the filing date.
 Typically, after 4 years from filing your application we will direct you to request examination if you have not done so already.
-If a request for examination has not already been received, you will receive a direction to request examination around 55 months from your earliest priority date.
+If a request for examination has not already been received, you will receive a direction to request examination.
 You must request examination within 2 months of the date of this direction or your application will lapse.

 Once examination is requested you can normally expect a reply within about 12 months, depending on our workload.

 After examination,either an adverse report or a notice of acceptance is mailed.
 If it is an adverse report, you will have the opportunity to make changes to your application to overcome the objections in the report.
 Once the objections are overcome, your application will be accepted.

 In response to your changes subsequent adverse reports may be issued until all objections have been overcome.
 Once the all objections are overcome, your application will be accepted.

 If no response is filed within 21 months from the date of the first adverse report, your complete application will lapse.

 Similarly, if you have not successfully addressed all the issues in the adverse reports within 21 months from the date of the first adverse report, your complete application will lapse.